milanvarady/Menu-System/docs/source/menu/usage.rst

         })]
     </code></pre>

+To see a fully set up menu example with pausing, click :ref:`here <example>`.

 To change how the menu looks when the game is paused go to the **Pause settings** region in the create event.

 The settings struct (getting values)